18F/g-analytics/procedures.md

 ## For each teammate
-* If you don't have a Google Analytics account, set one up.
-* Request access to the 18F GA account
+* Gray will grant access

+## For clients
+* Deliver Dashboard of Google Analytics for their product
+* List of important links
+* Short 'How-To'

+## To Process
+* A/B Testing
+* How to include as features for clients
+*